 O God, you made us in your own image and redeemed us through Jesus your Son: Look with compassion on the whole human family; take away the arrogance and hatred which infect our hearts; break down the walls that separate us; unite us in bonds of love; and work through our struggle and confusion to accomplish your purposes on earth; that, in your good time, all nations and races may serve you in harmony around your heavenly throne; through Jesus Christ our Lord.
 Amen (Book of Common Prayer 815)

 “Beloved Community” is the practical image of the world we, as Christians, pray for when we say, “thy kingdom come, they will be done, on earth as it is in heaven.”
 Our Diversity task force proposed that as a sign of our valuing diversity, we make this Beloved Community Commitment.
-The vestry and the congregation made the commitment at our 2018 Annual meeting.
-At the bottom of this page you can see a video of our Presiding Bishop, Michael Curry, talking about Dr. King’s vision, his way of describing Jesus’ Kingdom of God.
+The congregation made the commitment together at our 2018 Annual meeting.